reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 {{% image alt="String Feature Flag LaunchDarkly" src="images/posts/nodejs-frontend-launchdarkly/Hide_User.png" %}}

 Then we will define “*Individual Targeting*” for that feature flag and assign that to a user.
 In our example, we will simply define it “true” for John Doe based upon the user being passed as part of the code.
-In real implementation, this would be driven by the session id of the logged-in user of this UI.

 As discussed above, we will fetch the *Client-Side ID* and add it in the code.